pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 # 34050
 ```

-The SQL analog would simple be:
+The SQL analog would simply be:

 ```sql
 SELECT COUNT(DISTINCT user_UserID)